nmemranhussain/titanic-logistic-rf-models/README.md

 ## Intended Use
 **Purpose:** The model predicts survival on the Titanic dataset using various machine learning algorithms.
-**Intended Users:** Data scientists, machine learning enthusiasts, educators.
+**Intended Users:** Data Analysts, Data scientists, machine learning enthusiasts, educators.
 **Out-of-scope Uses:** The model is not intended for production use in any critical applications or real-time decision-making systems.

 ## Responsible AI